What happens if my mortgage servicer doesn't pay the insurance or property taxes on time?

 Because not having insurance on the property violates the mortgage terms, the servicer can foreclose on the home if you don't pay for your own policy or reimburse the lender after it obtains lender-placed insurance.

 Property tax liens get priority over other kinds of liens, including mortgages.
-So, the mortgage will be eliminated if the home is sold at a tax sale.
+So, a mortgage can be eliminated if the home is sold at a tax sale.

-Because a mortgage is vulnerable to being wiped out in a tax sale, the servicer (on the lender's behalf) wants to make sure that property taxes get paid.
-One way to ensure this happens is to require an escrow account.
+Because a mortgage is vulnerable to being wiped out in a tax sale, the servicer (on the lender's behalf) wants to ensure that property taxes get paid.
+One way to make sure this happens is to require an escrow account.
+So, many mortgage loans have an escrow account to pay the property taxes.

 Federal Law Requires the Servicer to Make Escrow Disbursements